 Second lawsuit filed accusing LA Sheriff Villanueva of coverup in leaked jail video

-Another lawsuit has been filed against Los Angeles County Sheriff Alex Villanueva in connection with the leaked use-of-force video that showed a LASD deputy kneeling on a handcuffed inmate's head.
+A second top official has filed a lawsuit against Los Angeles County Sheriff Alex Villanueva in connection with the leaked use-of-force video that showed a LASD deputy kneeling on a handcuffed inmate's head.

 In the lawsuit, former Assistant Sheriff Robin Limon claims that Villanueva lied about when he found out about the incident and ordered a coverup.
 Limon alleges she gave Villanueva a DVD of the incident and watched it with him in March 2021.
 Villanueva says he didn't see it until November.